1924 Carmarthen by-election: Campaign

 The main local issue in the by-election was the importance of agriculture, given the largely rural nature of the constituency.
-However an interesting question was how far would the fact that Sir Alfred Stephens and the Reverend Owen were both Welsh speakers, whereas Mond was not, affect the attitude of the electors and how far, if at all, this matter would resonate with Welsh national feeling in the area.
-On UK wide issues, the main battleground was the fight between socialist and anti-socialist feeling.
+However an interesting question was how far would the fact that Sir Alfred Stephens and the Reverend Edward Owen were both Welsh speakers, whereas Mond was not, affect the attitude of the electors and how far, if at all, this matter would resonate with Welsh national feeling in the area.
+On the national issues, the main battleground was the fight between socialist and anti-socialist feeling.
 Mond took up the anti-socialist crusade with vigour and had Lloyd George come to Carmarthen to support him on this, against the background of the record and statements of the Labour government and Labour ministers.

 Result

 The result was a hold for the Liberal Party with Mond obtaining a slightly increased majority of 4,409 votes, although their share of the poll was marginally reduced.
 This time it was Labour that secured second place, with Stephens coming third.

 This must have been a disappointment to the Conservatives who were said to have fought the election hard.
 Labour could probably take the most comfort from the result, given the difficult time the minority Labour government was experiencing at Westminster.